Graduate Faculty Status

 - serve as an advisor or regular member of a graduate advisory or examination committee;

 - serve as a member of Graduate Faculty Council (ex-officio members excluded);

 - serve as a Graduate Officer/Program Director or equivalent position

-The policy on graduate faculty status and a current list of members are available on the Faculty of Graduate and Postdoctoral Studies website (login required).
+A current list of members of the graduate faculty is available on the Faculty of Graduate and Postdoctoral Studies website.